cgonc/a-betradar-solution/README.md

 ### How do I get set up? ###

-* Just clone the repository and run make.cmd in the root folder for js dependency trees.
+* Just clone the repository and run make.cmd in the root folder for fetching js dependency trees.
 This will also start your socket server.
 * Betradar client is written in java using maven.
 A standard maven project can be opened in your favourite ide.
-* just make a clen install by yourself or by your ide.
+* Just make a clean install using maven and be aware of the third party betradar dependencies.